yradsmikham/zeus/README.md

-# OHDSI on Azure - Expansion Pack
+# Zeus - OHDSI on Azure (but automated)

-Welcome to the OHDSI on Azure (Expansion Pack)!
+Welcome to Zeus!

 The objective of this project is to significantly reduce the time and cost for deploying an instance of OHDSI CDM on Azure.